 4 min read

-Where does motivation come from at your organization?
-Do you provide managers with the tools they need to be successful?
-As the Head of Sales Reps at Reward Gateway, I’m constantly thinking of new ways to motivate my team so that they can perform their best.
+I think about this a lot, especially as I form our new content team and help my team members understand and reach for their professional development goals.
+As an organization, do you provide managers with the tools they need to be successful?
 I try to set the example, helping them to not only hit their goals, but to feel valued in their work and connected to our company’s mission to make the world a better place to work.

 While managing a team has proven rewarding, I find it challenging if I don’t have the tools and support to motivate my team.
 This would be the case for many managers who lack access to the reward and recognition programs that allow them to recognize employees freely and frequently.
 Fortunately, with an employee recognition program in place, managers are empowered to motivate their team and boost morale.

 Recognition should be timely and sincere, occurring immediately or shortly after the task happens.
-Here at Reward Gateway, I use manager-led recognition to inspire my team and set an example for desirable, positive behaviors.
+Here at Reward Gateway, I use manager-led recognition to inspire my team, teach them how to motivate employees and set an example for desirable, positive behaviors.
 It’s about demonstrating recognition yourself, but also encouraging team members to recognize one another.

 Shine a spotlight on achievements and let employees know exactly what they’re being recognized for.